 However, some runners experienced slow draining of water which can cause blisters

 and overall discomfort.

-Redbull, one of Karl Meztler’s sponsors, inspired the wildly colorful palette that the SpeedGoat comes in.
+Redbull, one of Karl Metzler's sponsors, inspired the wildly colorful palette that the SpeedGoat comes in.
 Bright, neon yellow

 laces zip up the kaleidoscope of electric blues and greens on one pair.
 Unfortunately, this bright color scheme is the only option.

-The shoe is also obviously has the signature Hoka One One look, defined by the high platform and convexly curved midsole.
+The Hoka SpeedGoat also has the signature Hoka One One look, defined by the high platform and convexly curved midsole.
 For those that are looking for something flashy and fun, this style is a perfect fit.

-Lighter that other trail shoes, the SpeedGoat offers a bouncier, softer ride on a long run in comparison to competitors.
-Reviewers generally acclaim that the responsiveness of the shoe has less of a “rocking” sensation that some of Hoka One One shoe's other designs elicit.
-This shoe is comparable to a regular running shoe, but designed to withstand the pressure of multiple hours of running.
+Lighter than other trail shoes, the Hoka SpeedGoat offers a bouncier, softer ride on a long run in comparison to competitors.
+Reviewers generally acclaim that the responsiveness of the shoe has less of a “rocking” sensation that some of Hoka SpeedGoat shoe's other designs elicit.
+This shoe is comparable to a regular running shoe but designed to withstand the pressure of multiple hours of running.
 Despite the stack of the heel, the shoe is responsive and supportive, sometimes described as “lively”.